 - 1 (14 oz) can unsweetened coconut milk

-- Thinly sliced green onions and chopped fresh cilantro , for topping
+- Thinly sliced green onions and chopped fresh cilantro, for garnish

 Recipe source: recipe from Pure Delicious by Heather Christo pg.
 271